Owen Thompson

 Director | Artistic Director | Educator

-Owen Thompson is a New York–based director, producer, and educator whose work centers on classical and contemporary plays driven by language, moral conflict, and ensemble rigor.
-He is the Artistic Director of The Schoolhouse Theater in Croton Falls, New York—the oldest professional Equity theater in Westchester County—where he is currently entering his fourth season of leadership.
+Owen Thompson is a New York–based director whose work centers on plays driven by language, moral conflict, and ensemble rigor.
+He is the Artistic Director of The Schoolhouse Theater in Croton Falls, New York—the oldest professional Equity theater in Westchester County—where he is currently in his fourth season of leadership.

 Under Owen’s artistic direction, Schoolhouse has entered a period of renewed ambition and visibility.
 Recent productions include Athol Fugard’s “Master Harold”…and the boys, Brian Friel’s Faith Healer (starring Victor Slezak), John Logan’s Red, and Christopher Hampton’s Les Liaisons Dangereuses, for which Owen received the 2025 BroadwayWorld Award for Best Director.
 His work at Schoolhouse has been recognized with multiple BroadwayWorld Awards across several seasons, including Best Play, Best Director, and Favorite Local Theater three years running.

-In the current season, Owen will direct Arthur Miller’s A View from the Bridge and James Goldman’s The Lion in Winter, continuing his focus on psychologically exacting, actor-centered storytelling.
+In the current season, Owen will direct Noël Coward's Private Lives and James Goldman’s The Lion in Winter.

 An educator as well as an artist, Owen holds two postgraduate degrees in classical dramatic literature and has taught English and Drama at Fordham University, Marymount Manhattan College, CUNY, and within the New York City public school system.